 It is no secret that retaining employees is a crucial objective for any company.
 Strategies to increase office production, employee satisfaction, and the overall workplace experience have become a major priority.
 By improving the employee experience and effectiveness, companies have 21% higher profit, 41% lower absenteeism, and 10% higher customer loyalty.
 However, what type of office designs improve the employee experience?

 The key to satisfying the people of corporate America is fairly simple: variety.
 Open office environments with ample enclosed private spaces ranked highest on both the effectiveness and positive experience scale.
-79% of people that have a diverse number of workspaces reported to have a great experience at their corporation while only 49% of people without the choice in where they work reported a great experience.
-The survey reveals that most people work in neither a fully open nor closed atmosphere; they work in an office that is somewhere in between.
+According to the Workpace Survey, 79% of people that have a diverse number of workspaces reported to have a great experience at their corporation while only 49% of people without the choice in where they work reported a great experience.
+The survey also reveals that most people work in neither a fully open nor closed atmosphere; they work in an office that is somewhere in between.
 Employees are asking for both “me” spaces and “we” spaces in their idealistic office.
 By having a variety of both public and private spaces, employees can choose the workspace that best suits their needs, which directly correlates with employee performance.

 People are looking for spaces that can help optimize their work.
 These spaces can include outdoor workspaces, dining halls, cafés, collaboration and private workrooms, touchdown spaces, and phone booths.
 Although all amenities are desirable, areas with a non-work focus such as lounges, game rooms, and break rooms deliver the smallest performance increase among employees.